6190 Powers Ferry Rd NW, Suite 520, Atlanta, GA 30339 | In-Person and Online Therapy Sessions | 678-888-1717

 They may refuse sleepovers, avoid school or constantly ask for reassurance when faced with uncertainty

-If any of these resonate with your family, our child therapists can help.
+If any of these resonate with your family, our child therapists at Georgia Family Therapy can help.
 Early intervention teaches children coping skills and gives parents tools to feel confident handling challenging moments.

-Our child therapists help families move from chaos to calm, teaching children coping skills and giving parents tools to feel confident handling challenging moments.
+Our child therapists help families around the Atlanta area move from chaos to calm, teaching children coping skills and giving parents tools to feel confident handling challenging moments.
 Our work together may help your child:

 Develop problem-solving skills